spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_aks.md

 Required:

 - `name` (String) Name of the namespace.
-This is the name of the namespace in the cluster.
+This is the name of the Kubernetes namespace in the cluster.
 - `resource_allocation` (Map of String) Resource allocation for the namespace.
-This is a map of resource type to resource value.
+This is a map containing the resource type and the resource value.
 For example, `{cpu_cores: '2', memory_MiB: '2048'}`

 Optional:

-- `images_blacklist` (List of String) List of images to blacklist for the namespace.
+- `images_blacklist` (List of String) List of images to disallow for the namespace.
 For example, `['nginx:latest', 'redis:latest']`

 <a id="nestedblock--scan_policy"></a>